MEMBERS AND FRIENDS

 - Count and measure any broken portholes and give information to Phil Kerber to pass onto the person making the glass.

-- Reseal leaking port in Captains Office Port aft side on top of Pilot House.
+- Reseal leaking port in Captains Office.
+Find leak in Chart Room / Pilot House.
 Remove to seal?
 Or, reseal with exterior caulking from the outside.
+Check radio direction finder water leak.

 - Clean up paint chips and greasy floor in the lower engine room.
 (After electrical rewiring and jacking gears are finished)!